-Count Recommendation Action Status 1 CC.2: DoD must undertake a comprehensive approach to professionalizing, strengthening, and resourcing the workforce for SAPR across the board.
+Count Recommendation Action Status 1 cc.2: DoD must undertake a comprehensive approach to professionalizing, strengthening, and resourcing the workforce for SAPR across the board.
 Services and the NGB completed workforce studies.
 On track.
-2 CC.4.a: DoD should require the collection of data regarding sexual orientation and gender identity in DSAID.
+2 cc.4.a: DoD should require the collection of data regarding sexual orientation and gender identity in DSAID.
 Ongoing.
 On track.
-3 CC.4.f: DoD should evaluate ways to better collect data, via existing DoD-wide surveys, on the role of race/ethnicity on the experience of sexual harassment (i.e., racialized Ongoing.
+3 cc.4.f: DoD should evaluate ways to better collect data, via existing DoD-wide surveys, on the role of race/ethnicity on the experience of sexual harassment (i.e., racialized Ongoing.
 On track.

-covual harasement) in the sexual harassment) in the military. mintary.
-Assessment 4 CC.4.g : DoD should require the Services and the NGB to publish data for all sexual harassment complaints. regarding capabilities needed to facilitate collection and publication of this data is underway.
+sexual harassment) in the military.
+4 CC.4.g: DoD should require the Services and the NGB to publish data for all sexual harassment complaints.
+Assessment regarding capabilities needed to facilitate collection and publication of this data is underway.
 On track.
 5 CC.4.j: DoD should evaluate ways to better collect data, via existing DoD-wide surveys, on the role of gender in the experience of racial/ethnic harassment and discrimination in the military.
 Study is underway.
 On track.
-6 CC.4.k and CC.4.I: DoD should commission qualitative research to better understand the experiences of racial/ethnic minority service women and their perceptions of climate, attitudes and experiences with sexual assault and sexual harassment, and gender and racial discrimination.
+6 should commission qualitative research to better understand the experiences of racial/ethnic minority service women and their perceptions of climate, attitudes and experiences with sexual assault and sexual harassment, and gender and racial discrimination.
 DoD SAPRO should dedicate a segment of its iterations of the Military Service Gender Relations (MSGR) Focus Groups to understanding the experiences of racial and ethnic minority service members and survivors.
 Ongoing.
 On track.
 7 CC.5: The Secretary of Defense should establish a Senior Policy Advisor for Special Victims.
 The Senior Policy Advisor should be supported by the new position of the DoD Special Victim Advocate.
 Ongoing.
 On track.